csdalab/csdalab.github.io/_pages/recruitment.md

 # Open positions

-Thank you for your interest in joining the Sanders Lab.
+Thank you for your interest in joining the CSDA Lab.

 ## Undergraduate and graduate students

-If you are interested in a rotation in the CSDA Lab, please contact Dr. Cohen (acohen@uwf.edu) or Dr. Pu (spu@uwf.edu).
-We are primarily a data science lab working on data-driven methods, statistical modeling, computational mathematics, predictive models, and machine learning methods.
+If you are interested in a rotation in the CSDA Lab, please email Dr. Cohen (acohen@uwf.edu) and Dr. Pu (spu@uwf.edu).
+We are primarily a data-driven Lab working on statistical modeling, computational statistics, predictive models, and machine learning application.
 So a background in coding helps students make the most of their experience.